domsq/project-tile-match-game/README.md

 - Gitpod - IDE used for development, incorporates git version control
 - GitHub - Repository where code is kept and also git version control
 - GitHub Pages - Platform that the website is deployed on
-- tinypng.com - Tool for optimising image sizes
+- [tinypng.com](https://tinypng.com) - Tool for optimising image sizes
+- [favicon.io](https://favicon.io/favicon-converter/) - Used for creating favicon file

 ## Testing